Construction of the Kargı hydropower project started in 2011. (Photo: Statkraft)

 Energy demand is expected to almost double by 2020, from 211 TWh in 2010 to 400 TWh due to increased energy consumption per capita and increasing population.
 Statkraft entered the Turkish market in 2009 through the acquisition of 95 % of Yeşil Enerji and its portfolio of hydro power projects.
 In 2010 the remaining 5 % was acquired and Yeşil Enerji was renamed Statkraft Enerji.

 The 20 MW hydro power project Çakıt was completed in 2010.
-The construction of the 102 MW Kargı Kızılırmak hydropower project started in 2011 and the plant will be in operation by Q4 2014.
-In 2012, construction of the 517 MW Çetin hydro power project started and the plant is planned to be in operation by 2016.
-The three plants together will have a total annual generation of approximately 2 TWh.
+The construction of the 102 MW Kargı Kızılırmak hydropower project started in 2011 and the plant started commercial operations in May 2015.
+The two hydropower plants generate around 550 GWh annually.

-Turkey has shown strong progress in privatizing and liberalizing its power market.
-All regional power distributors have been privatized, the private share in generation is constantly growing and there are over 100 private companies active in the trading market.
+Turkey has shown strong progress in privatising and liberalising its power market.
+All regional power distributors have been privatised, the private share in generation is constantly growing and there are over 100 private companies actively trading in the electricity market.
 The integration of Turkey into the ENTSO-E synchronous zone enabled companies to trade electricity cross-border with Bulgaria and Greece.
 Statkraft is one of the leading companies in that business.
 But the internal Turkish market also offers plenty of business opportunities where Statkraft can utilize 20 years of experience in wholesale power trading and a strong financial background.

 Statkraft’s main office in Turkey is located in Istanbul integrated with an office in the capital Ankara.
-There are community liaison offices in Osmancık in Çorum province for Kargı Kızılırmak and in Siirt and Pervari in Siirt province for Çetin project.
+There is a community liaison office in Osmancık in Çorum province for Kargı Kızılırmak.
 In addition, the Çakıt plant is operated near Karaisalı in Adana province.

 You can find more information on Statkraft's Turkish website

-Ownership: 100 % Production: 85 GWh Power: 20 MW Cakit is a run-of-the-river plant in the province of Adana in Turkey.
-The power plant has an install...
+Cakit is a run-of-the-river plant in the province of Adana in Turkey.

 The Kargi hydropower plant is located on the river Kizilirmak in the districts of Osmancik and Kargi in northern Turkey.